-denotes the l-2 norm that has been defined before; namely, for any length-n vector v
+denotes the l-2 norm (RMS value) that has been defined before; namely, for any length-m vector v

 Observe that for complex numbers, $|v^j|$ is the modulus of the number.
 Note that (9) involves taking spatial norms of the pairwise subtraction of grid functions at two different levels.
-This results in a function of the discrete time, $t^n$ , on the level-l grid.
+This results in a function of the discrete time, t^n , on the level-l grid.